 GEDPO Inclement Weather Policy

-If DC Government offices are closed OR open late, then GED Testing for that date and time is cancelled.
-Examinees may check www.dc.gov for updates.
+If DC Government offices are closed or open late, then GED Testing for that date and time is canceled.
+Examinees should check dc.gov for updates.

 What is the GED® test?

-- The 2014 GED® test takes a little more than seven hours to complete
+- The GED® test takes a little more than seven hours to complete.

-- The 2014 GED® test is administered year-round at more than 1,500 testing centers worldwide
+- The GED® test is administered year-round at more than 1,500 testing centers worldwide.

 - People with a high school credential earn $568,000 more in a lifetime than people without a high school credential